xJonah/REPELSEC/README.md

 To Do:

-- Improve CWE Scans where possible
-- Create testing materials
+- Create testing materials and measure effectiveness
-- Make results output look detailed and nice
+- Make PDF look nice